glowingc4/SystemCheckApp/README.md

 # Something

-Welcome to System Checker
+Welcome to System Check

-> -  HOW TO RUN
+*HOW TO RUN